 Apple WWDC preview: What to expect

-Apple's annual developer conference starts next week, kicking off with a keynote address on Monday.
+Apple's annual developer conference starts Monday.
 At the widely watched event, the tech giant is expected to show off new versions of its operating systems and give a glimpse of where the company is headed in the future.

 At its Worldwide Developer Conference (WWDC), Apple will host thousands of developers, journalists and industry analysts in San Jose, Calif. as it takes the wraps off the latest versions of its iOS, macOS, tvOS, and watchOS operating systems.